-For a year now, Solidus has been working to tackle cryptoasset trading manipulation.
-Here, I offer a brief overview of the landscape, and present the principles guiding our vision for safer crypto markets
+For years, Solidus has been working to tackle crypto market manipulation.
+Here, I offer a brief overview of the landscape, and present the principles guiding our vision for safer crypto markets.

 That’s what two journalists, both from major financial news outlets, recently asked me.
 I must admit — I wasn’t immediately sure how to answer.
 Cryptoassets are a budding industry rooted in the nascent blockchain technology.
 Naturally, it is facing many fundamental challenges.
 How do you pick one that’s the biggest?

 It took me back to the early days of Solidus Labs, about a year ago.
 My team and I left Goldman Sachs knowing we wanted to create value by bridging traditional finance and the new digital economy.
 We were passionate about blockchain’s ability to transform financial services, but when we looked around we saw a deeply fragmented ecosystem.
 When we tried to sketch a trading workflow for blockchain-based assets, 75% of the steps were missing or severely lacking.

 The task of filling the gaps seemed daunting.
 Thankfully, we were inspired by the many ambitious trail-blazers who were already working day and night to build both infrastructure and services advancing a complete and mature blockchain ecosystem.
 We dived right in, and thinking about the year since and its conversations, research, ideation and execution, I realized I have a good answer for the two journalists: It’s not about the biggest problem — there are simply too many major challenges for cryptoasset trading.
 The real question is what are the biggest problems we, as an industry, can actually do something about today.